Selvavijin/System-Verilog_Udemy/README.md

 Agenda

-Global signal - reset, clock
+Global signal - reset, clock.
 Control signal - It controls the operation of our design.
-Eg: read enable in the memory Data signal - Eg: databus in memory
+Eg: read enable in the memory.
+Data signal - Eg: databus in memory.
 These three signals will present in every design.

 ![image](https://github.com/user-attachments/assets/c4f693cc-a24b-4c5d-9de5-ba36ef812822)